openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 @endsphinxdirective

-### Set a New Batch Size with set_batch Method
+### Setting a New Batch Size with the set_batch Method

-Meaning of the model batch may vary depending on the model design.
+The meaning of the model batch may vary depending on the model design.
 In order to change the batch dimension of the model, [set the layout](@ref declare_model_s_layout) for inputs and call the [set_batch](api/ie_python_api/_autosummary/openvino.runtime.set_batch.html) method.

 @sphinxdirective